SilasNiewierra/portfolio/projects.md

   media:
     image: "/uploads/2020/10/17/bob.jpg"
     alt_text: Bob Cover Image
-  content: A fun little game to pass the time and get hooked.<br>With it's dreamy
+  content: A fun little game to pass the time and get hooked.
+With its dreamy atmosphere
-    atmosphere and simple game logic it's perfect for all ages.
+    and simple game logic it's perfect for all ages.
 Touch the screen and Bob jumps, that's all you need to know.
-Now you can try to beat your personal highscore over and over again.<br><br><a href="/bob" title="Learn More ...">Learn More ...</a>
+Now you can try to beat your personal high score over and over again.<br><br><a href="/bob" title="Learn More ...">Learn More ...</a>
   slug: ''
 - template: content-feature
   block: feature-1